Understanding Home Equity Lines of Credit

 What is a HELOC?

-A Home Equity Line of Credit is a revolving line of credit that is secured by your home.
+A HELOC is a revolving line of credit that is secured by your home.
 It operates much like a credit card, in that you have a credit limit and can borrow against it as needed.
 However, unlike a traditional loan, a HELOC allows you to borrow and repay repeatedly, up to the maximum limit, over a specified term.

 How Does a HELOC Work?